pajowu/pykecitizens/README.md

 #### Export all tracks

-To export all tracks in you bikecitizens account as gpx files, run
+To export all tracks in your bikecitizens account as gpx files, run

 ```
 $ python src/export_all.py OUTPUT_DIRECTORY